Sara-Tucker/python-notes/loops.md

 <br>

-Using Loops Correctly:
-List with one end condition:
+### Example of using Loops - List with one end condition:
 ```python
 list = []
 finished = False